Dead Trigger: Storyline

 The game is set in a world where a plague of an unknown source has killed billions of people and many others turned into dangerous creatures.
 The rest of humanity is desperately trying to survive in this world.
 Kyle, the protagonist of the game, meets a group of survivors led by Julian Lassagne that created a colony known as New Hope.
 He joins them and helps them survive.
 The group also finds a government-run underground bunker and slowly searches it floor by floor.
 They eventually find out that the plague was planned by a wealthy group.
 The storyline ends as Julian and Kyle decides to go after them.

 Release

 The game started on iOS as a paid app and was later added as a paid app to Android.
 The developers eventually switched to a free-to-play model supported by in-app purchases due to "unbelievably high" piracy.

-Dead Trigger has had over 30 million downloads, on all platforms, as of October 2013.
+Dead Trigger has had over 60 million downloads, on all platforms, as of 2024.
+The franchise totals over 160 million downloads including Dead Trigger 2.